Kottans/erlcourses/lecture_05.md

 # Processes
 ## Selective receive

-Let's take a look, how it works.
+Let's take a look at how it works.

 ```erlang-repl
 1> c(selective).